tigerbeetledb/tigerbeetle/docs/internals/ARCHITECTURE.md

 Instead, all IO happens in the separate prefetch phase.
 Given a batch of transfers, it is possible to predict which accounts need to be fetched without actually executing the transfers.
 Whats more, while commit execution has to happen sequentially, all prefetch IO can happen in parallel.

 ### Embracing Concurrency

-### Pipelining
+This section is not fully written yet :-)

+- out of order prepare pipeline
+- compaction pipeline
+- replication can finish first on the backups

 ### Time

+This section is not fully written yet :-)

+- exposing reliable monotonic time to state machine
+- cluster time
+- safety net over NTP

 ## References